 - Development Permit Application Guide

 - Community Sustainability Checklist

 A Development Variance Permit is a process by which a property owner or developer (authorized agent) may request to vary the provisions of a regulatory bylaw such as a Zoning Bylaw, Parking Bylaw, or Subdivision Bylaw.
 Regulations are generally intended to shape development or the use of land but there are often situations where strict adherence to a bylaw makes the development unreasonably difficult or sometimes not possible.
 In these circumstances a Development Variance Permit application may be submitted and it is Council’s discretion as to whether or not the application is approved.
 Development Variance Permits cannot vary the use or density of land.
 The only way to change the use of land or increase density is by way of rezoning the property to another zone to accommodate the use.

 If you would like to know more about the Development Variance Permits please contact the Planning Department at 250-746-6126 for more information and guidance to help you navigate through the process.

-Prior to starting any stage of your project, including erecting signage, you must obtain a permit by submitting a Sign Permit Application.
+Prior to erecting signage, property owners should consult the Sign Bylaw to determine if a Sign Permit is required.
+Sign Permits can be obtained by filling out a Sign Permit Applicaiton and submitting it to City Hall along with the required permit fee listed within.
 Signs that do not follow City regulations may result in signs being impounded and/or fines being issued.
-For more information, view the Sign Bylaw, Sign Permit Guide or contact the Planning Department at 250-746-6126.
+For more information, view the Sign Permit Guide or contact the Planning Department at 250-746-6126.